zst1406217/VR-Robo/vrrobo_renderer/README.md

 │   └── transform.json
 ```

 You can reconstruct your own scene and get the pose transformation following our main paper.

 Finally, you can run the render server:
 ```shell
 # Start render server:
 python render_server.py
 ```

+Feel free to contact us if you have any questions regarding the real2sim transfer.